Carna Loch Sunart

 Introduction

-Carna Island, The dinosaur island guarding Loch Sunart.
-A quick scramble to the top o a very wet and windy west coast day.
+Carna, the dinosaur island guarding Loch Sunart.
+A quick scramble to the top on a very wet and windy west coast day.

 Scotislands Carna summit